The Art of the Long-Distance Friendship

 Distance Can Make Your Friendship Stronger

-When we spend time with someone only in person, it can be easy to take them for granted or associate them with a specific context.
+When we spend time with someone only in person, it’s easy to take them for granted or associate them with a specific context.

 When we choose to stay in touch long-distance, we’re forced to be much more intentional.